sangeethg944/tweets_to_DB/README.md

 - To finish this project, you need to complete three tasks.
   - Aquire Data: you must aquire your data from an external source (API).
   - Organize and Save this data into a SQL Database.
-  - Visualize the data with tableau
+  - Visualize the data with tableau.

 ### Personal comment
 This task is still in progress.